Bangladesh reports 3 new COVID cases in a day with no deaths

 All the latest infections were reported in Dhaka.

-Another two persons recovered from the illness nationwide, bringing the total number of recoveries to 2,005,586.
+Another three people recovered from the illness nationwide, bringing the total number of recoveries to 2,005,605.

 The latest figures put the recovery rate at 98.4 percent and the mortality rate at 1.44 percent.